swusjask/swusjask.github.io/_posts/2024-10-08-quotient-polynomial-ring-and-isomorphism.md

 - discrete log
 math: true
 ---

+RSA in polynomial rings?
+Exploring quotient rings, isomorphisms, and CTF challenges that twist classic cryptography into algebraic structures.
+This post will solve some related challenge related with concept of polynomial ring and isomorphism.

 ## Introduction

 Firstly, I will try to introduce some definition and theorem that will be used in this post.
 I do not proof all the theorem here, but I will try to give some intuition about the theorem.